jvarsl/codewars-kata-exporter/README.md

 To use Selenium you need to install a webdriver to interface with a specific browser.
 The browser I have chosen to use in the script was Chrome, thus you can download it [here](https://sites.google.com/a/chromium.org/chromedriver/downloads).

+Place chromedriver.exe file in the same folder as fetch_source.py and enable WebGL in chrome://flags/.

 ___
 ## How to run